 The stated goal of the American Nativity Scene is to place a Nativity Scene within or directly outside state capitol buildings across America.
-At present, this is the case in the states of Illinois, Mississippi, and Rhode Island.
+At present, this is the case in many of the states across this great country of ours.
 In addition, you may look at placing the Nativity Scene within locations on highly visible and heavily traveled PUBLIC PROPERTY within the city or municipality you reside.

 Here are the simple steps to get this accomplished.